Vyteniss/crypto-recurring-transaction/readme.md

 ### TODOS and Limitations

-* Logging currently only to stdout.
-Logging to files to be implemented.
 * Only buy market orders supported.
 Sell orders to be implemented.
-* Kraken API and the service itself is highly unstable nowadays, better to avoid it for now.
-More exchanges to be added.
+* Kraken API and the service is way better after the [update](https://status.kraken.com/incidents/nswthr1lyx72), should be safe to use.

 ## Acknowledgments